amecib/Dice_game_in_bash/README.md

 ---

 ## Author
-This project was developed by Aylane Mecibah as part of a university semester project at Paris Dauphine–PSL University.
+This project was developed by Amecib as part of a university semester project at Paris Dauphine–PSL University.